thatguytomfromosrs/osrsping/README.md

 5. Launch Ubuntu and wait for install to complete then close
 6. Download OSRSWorldPingTool.sh
 7. Put file on your Desktop
-8. Open PowerShell again and type in this command: cd Desktop
+8. Open PowerShell again as administrator and type in this command: cd ~; cd Desktop
 9. Now type in this command: bash OSRSWorldPingTool.sh
 10. Done!